 During the construction of a bridge or any structure at, over, or near a public facility, safety awareness is necessary and precautions shall be taken to protect the public.
-Provisions for protecting the public during construction shall be in accordance with the MUTCD work zone traffic control procedures and the standards and criteria described in Chapter 11.
+Provisions for protecting the public during construction shall be in accordance with the MUTCD (2009 Edition with Revision Numbers 1 and 2, May 2012) work zone traffic control procedures and the standards and criteria described in Chapter 11 - Work Zone Safety.
 Worker safety is the responsibility of the contractor.
 Temporary barriers shall be installed on all bridges being widened or whose new construction is phased.
 Spread of stormwater on the bridge deck should be considered in planning temporary traffic routing.